airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 5. Fill in the `site_urls` field.
 6. Fill in the `start date` field.
 7. Fill in the `custom reports` (optionally) in format `{"name": "<report-name>", "dimensions": ["<dimension-name>", ...]}`
+8. Fill in the `data_state` (optionally) in case you want to sync fresher data use `all' value, otherwise use 'final'.
 8. You should be ready to sync data.
 <!-- /env:cloud -->